+This year:

-This year, you will explore the Engineering properties, strength and structural principles of Steel, Wood, Aluminum and Concrete.
-You will work hands-on with these materials and testing them to their limits, the point of destruction.
-You will learn how to use the many machines and measuring devices available in the class and together with the information learned, understand how and why Engineers test materials and models.
-The following year explores the engineering proprieties of Fluids: Air, Water and Soil Precocity.
+- You will explore the Engineering properties of Steel, Wood, Aluminum and Concrete. - You will work hands-on testing these materials to their limits, the point of destruction. - You will learn how to use the many machines and measuring devices - You will understand how and why Engineers test materials and models.

+Next year explores the proprieties of Fluids: Air, Water and Soil Precocity.

-- You do not have to take both years as they are each self-contained. - This course combines hands-on projects with lessons that encourage student success.
+• You do not have to take both years as they are each self-contained.